ekristen/go-project-template/README.md

   - This allows for multiple `main` package files to be written and include different commands.
   - Allows the command code to remain isolated from each other and a simple import to include the command.

+### Multi-Platform Builds

+This project is designed to build for multiple platforms, including macOS, Linux, and Windows.
+It also supports multiple architectures including amd64 and arm64.

+The goreleaser configuration is set up to build for all platforms and architectures by default.
+It even supports pushing multi-architecture docker manifests by default.
+Some knowledge about GoReleaser's configuration is required should you want to remove these capabilities.

 ### Apple Notary Signing

 This makes use of a tool called [quill](https://github.com/anchore/quill).
-There are couple parts to this, the default setup assumes you can use 1Password to store your secrets.
-If you don't have 1Password, you can use GitHub Secrets by themselves.

-Goreleaser will automatically sign the binaries in adhoc mode when in snapshot mode, basically anytime it's not a tag.

-Otherwise, Goreleaser will trigger quill in sign and notarize mode which will sign and then notarize the binaries with Apple.

-The resulting uploaded binaries will automatically run on macOS systems without having to approve it under System Preferences, this is provided you've supplied to properly Apple Developer information to sign the binaries.
+To make use of this feature you will need to have an Apple Developer account and be able to create an Developer ID certificate.

-The workflow is designed to only pull the secrets from 1Password if the event triggering the workflow is a tag **AND** the actor is the owner of the repository.
-See the comment in the workflow.
+The workflow is designed to pull the necessary secrets from 1Password.
+This is done to keep the secrets out of the GitHub Actions logs.
+The secrets are pulled from 1Password if the event triggering the workflow is a tag **AND** the actor is the owner of the repository.
+This is to prevent forks from being able to pull the secrets and is an extra guard to help prevent theft.

+GoReleaser is configured to always sign and notarize for macOS.
+However, it will not notarize if the build is a snapshot.

+If configured properly, the binaries located within the archives produced by GoReleaser will be signed and notarized by the Apple Notary Service and will automatically run on any macOS system without having to approve it under System Preferences.

 If you do not wish to use 1Password simply export the same environment variables using secrets to populate them.
 The `QUILL_SIGN_P12` and `QUILL_NOTARY_KEY` need to be base64 encoded or paths to the actual files.